 - 1. Tell the Council how critical its past support has been.
 Initiative programs currently funded would simply not exist without the Council's strong support.
 Last year, the Council saved the Initiative from a 60% cut.
-Thank Chair Pinto & colleagues for their leadership. - 2.
+Thank Chair Pinto, past Chair Allen, & colleagues for their leadership. - 2.
 Describe the important and meaningful work being done through the Initiative and how critical it is to the Council's constituents.
 The committee should leave the hearing with an understanding of the breadth and the impact of the services provided to District residents through the Initiative. - 3.
 Detail the implications of the Mayor's budget proposal.
+What are the practical implications of a 67% cut to your clients, services, and organization?
 Meeting the Commission's FY25 budget request for level funding is absolutely essential.
 Otherwise, clients will lose critical services and staffing will be reduced.
 Even level funding will be insufficient to meet the community need, which is profound and outpaces the capacity of legal services providers to meet it.
 Every day, thousands of litigants navigate our local courts and struggle to manage legal issues without a lawyer.
-[Insert commentary on the Mayor's budget, once released.
-Consider quoting any statements the Commission or Chairman Mendelson make.]